-Retrospective data with clinical history were collected from records available in the Department of Pathology archives, as well as from archives in the medical records department for clinical details.
-Data were collected for all cases having nRBCs in CBC and peripheral smears exceeding a count of 10 nRBCs/100 WBCs.
-NLR and PLR were calculated from CBC, and IG was calculated from data available in CBC and peripheral smears.
+Retrospective data with clinical history were collected from records available in the Department of Pathology archives as well as archives available in the medical records department for clinical details.
+Data was collected for all cases having nRBCs in CBC and peripheral smears exceeding a count of 10nRBC/100 WBCs.
+NLR and PLR were calculated from CBC, and IG were calculated from data available in CBC and peripheral smears.

 The study analyzed 26 cases, of which 17 were males and 9 were females; all neonates were between 0 and 30 days of age.
-Demographic details of the cases were recorded.
-Table 1 highlights the age-related findings (As per days) of CBC parameters under study in neonates 0-1 day and 2-30 days.
-An average of individual parameters was calculated, and it was noted that in the 0-1 day group, an average of 11.6 nRBCs was observed in smears, while 39.6 nRBCs were observed in neonates aged 2-30 days.
+Demographic details of the cases taken in the study.
+Table 1 highlights the age-related findings (as per days) of CBC parameters under study in neonates 0-1 day and 2-30 days.
+An average of individual parameters was calculated, and it was noted that between 0-1 day, an average of 11.6 nRBCs was observed in smears, while 39.6 nRBCs were observed in neonates aged 2-30 days.